sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 They should be included in the social media description output or in a separate `case-###-title-promo-images.md` file.

-Create both:

-1. **Vertical Promo Image Prompt**
-   - Best for TikTok, Instagram Reels, YouTube Shorts, and mobile stories
-   - Recommended aspect ratio: 9:16
-   - Should include the case number, case title, brand/series name, short hook, and brief how-to-play text
+Create both as **two separate image prompts**:

-2. **Square Promo Image Prompt**
+1. **Square Promo Image Prompt**
    - Best for Instagram grid, Facebook posts, profile pages, and general sharing
-   - Recommended aspect ratio: 1:1
+   - Required aspect ratio: **1:1**
+   - This prompt must generate **one square image only**
    - Should include the case number, case title, brand/series name, short hook, and brief how-to-play text

+2. **Vertical Portrait Promo Image Prompt**
+   - Best for Instagram portrait posts, Pinterest-style layouts, and vertical social sharing
+   - Required aspect ratio: **4:5**
+   - This prompt must generate **one vertical portrait image only**
+   - Should include the case number, case title, brand/series name, short hook, and brief how-to-play text

+Do not combine the square and vertical versions into one graphic.

 ## Promo Image Content Requirements